Anon-Exploiter/subdomainsEnumerator/README.md

 # Subdomains Enumerator
-A docker image which will enumerate, sort and unique the results of various subdomains enumeration tools.
+A docker image which will enumerate, sort and unique and resolve the results of various subdomains enumeration tools.

 ## Building the docker image
 You can build the docker image yourself using the following: